celinescornavacca/CUTAL/README.md

 		number of blocks.
 		(The comparision includes the 'average internal boundary error' of the two partitions, a measure of how much the two partitions disagree.)
+		A warning will be given if the specified block partition contains a block with no informative sites, or if there exists an informative site not contained in any block.

 [-v int]	(Default 1) Specifies how 'verbose' CUTAL should be.
 		If set to 0, CUTAL will return the optimal solution to each problem under